 Before nurse practitioners begin working with a supervising physician, they must enter into a collaborative practice agreement.
 The collaborative practice agreement (CPA) will stipulate as to what medical acts a nurse practitioner will perform.
 CPAs need to be specific as to what clinical problems the nurse practitioner may frequently encounter and what treatment the nurse practitioner is to give the patient.
-So, if a CPA has proper quality assurance standards and outlines the treatment for frequent clinical problems, then when does a nurse practitioner need to report to or consult with the supervising physician?
+So, if a CPA has proper quality assurance standards and outlines the treatment for frequent clinical problems, then when does a nurse practitioner need to confer or consult with their supervising physician?

 First off, a collaborative practice agreement must meet certain quality assurance standards under 21 NCAC 32M .0110.
 The quality assurance standards regarding reporting and communicating with a primary supervising physician include, but are not limited to, the following:

 - Continuous availability of the primary or secondary supervising physician(s) and the nurse practitioner (NP) to each other for consultation by direct communication or telecommunication.

 - Process developed and implemented between physician(s) and NP for the ongoing review of care.
 This includes each practice site.
 The process must be written and include one or more frequently encountered clinical problems.